Communities

 • I’m of course making a number of assumptions here, so what do you think?

-#3: Post edited by user avatar qohelet‭ · 2020-11-19T06:34:35Z (over 3 years ago)
+#3: Post edited by user avatar qohelet‭ · 2020-11-19T06:34:35Z (about 4 years ago)

 • One of the concerns about allowing questions to ask for _any_ perspective when asking theological questions is that it can turn voting into a popularity contest and spark debate that generates more heat than light.